 Track 12: Brian Tillemans, LADWP

 The $39-million Lower Owens River Project (LORP) begun in 2006 is a 62-mile long river restoration project covering 77,657 acres in the Owens Valley.
 The project is the largest of its kind ever attempted in the United States.
-The goal stated for this legally mandated project was to rewater the river channel and the adjacent floodplain that was consequently drained after the city diverted natural course of the Owens River into the newly constructed Los Angeles Aqueduct in 1913.
+The goal stated for this legally mandated project was to rewater the formally dry river channel and the adjacent floodplain that was consequently drained after the city diverted natural course of the Owens River into the newly constructed Los Angeles Aqueduct in 1913.

 “The goal of the LORP is the establishment of a healthy, functioning Lower Owens riverine-riparian ecosystem, and the establishment of healthy, functioning ecosystems in the other physical features of the LORP, for the benefit of biodiversity and Threatened and Endangered Species, while providing for the continuation of sustainable uses including recreation, livestock grazing, agriculture, and other activities.”

-The 1997 MOU directed LADWP to establish “a permanent base flow of 40 cubic feet per second in the river channel and higher seasonal habitat flows” for two waterfowl and shorebird riparian habitat areas including the 20,400-acre Blackrock Waterfowl Management Area and the Owens River Delta Habitat Area plus several off-river lakes and ponds.
+The 1997 MOU required that the LADWP establish “a permanent base flow of 40 cubic feet per second in the river channel and higher seasonal habitat flows” for two waterfowl and shorebird riparian habitat areas including the 20,400-acre Blackrock Waterfowl Management Area and the Owens River Delta Habitat Area plus several off-river lakes and ponds.
 Water received at the Owens Lake Delta located at the north end of the lake is used for a separate federally mandated air pollution mitigation project managed by LADWP to control dust storms on the dry lakebed.
 Any excess water not used at the lake is pumped back into the Los Angeles Aqueduct at a pumping station located at the delta.

 Blackrock Spring Controversy